Doctoral Studies

 Supervisor: A. Gelasakis

-PhD Thesis: “Role of nutrition in the management of stress factors in poultry.”
+Thesis: “The role of nutrition in managing stress factors in poultry.”

 Laboratory: Nutritional Physiology & Feeding